Faek/mirc-tf2-pug-script/readme.md

 A: Did you extract the script to some weird directory?
 After you load the script type `/pugsounddirectory [filepath]` and type in the path to your sounds into the dialog that pops up.
 But make sure it ends with a trailing backslash or it won't work! eg: `"C:\MyPath\ToTheScript\sounds\"` the last \ is important!

+## Bug Reports or Questions
+Contact Dad on Gamesurge, or leave a bug report here on Github.

 ## Changelog